Gohla/pie/tutorial/src/2_top_down/index.md

 To make our code a bit more explicit about when we expect a task node or a file node, we create the `TaskNode` and `FileNode` type aliases.
 Note that these are just aliases, they are not strongly typed, meaning that we can pass a `Node` (which could be a file node) where we expect a `TaskNode`, so this is just for readability.

+TODO: use newtypes
+TODO: addendum about one way to use the API in an invalid way: creating another store and using its nodes.
+Can be guarded against with lifetime branding.
+But not doing that as it is not an end-user facing API, so we will make sure ourselves not to use the Store API in this invalid way.

 #### Mapping nodes

 Because `DAG` works with these transparent `Node` identifiers, but we work with tasks of type `T` and file paths represented by `PathBuf`, we need to map between these things.